 4 Disciplines of Execution

 Let me see if you have been there.
 We come back from a conference (or read a book) and want to implement a great idea.
 We start strong, but then the “whirlwind” of business and life gets in the way.
-The 4 Disciplines break down how to identify the Wildly Important Goal, and create a process to make improvements with your team.
+The 4 Disciplines breaks down how to identify the Wildly Important Goal, and create a process to make improvements with your team.

 Epic Content Marketing